Stockholm Archipelago Sweden Travel Guide

 Go on an overnight ferry from Stockholm to Mariehamn in the Åland Islands (an autonomous Finnish archipelago) or further to Helsinki or Turku in mainland Finland.
 This makes a multi-country Baltic Sea adventure, combining the Swedish archipelago with other fascinating Nordic and Baltic destinations.

-When planning, note the particular season's modifications in ferry timetables and island services.
+When planning, be aware of the particular season's changes in ferry times and island services.

 Book island stays in advance, especially for summer.